Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Related Work

+Some recent efforts are delving into change detection beyond 2D with multimodal data.
+In \cite{zhang2018change}, the Siamese CNN was employed to detect changes between point clouds obtained from ALS and dense image matching.
+In \cite{zhang2021novel}, the features including color, shape, and elevation maps are manually extracted for change detection between the point cloud and image.
+In \cite{zhang2022photogrammetric}, a multi-source point cloud processing network was devised to detect genuine 3D changes.
+Yet, most of these methods require a time-consuming pre-processing step for modality alignment, which potentially results in information loss.
+Conversely, we directly handle multimodal data across different dimensions inspired by cross-attention mechanisms \cite{chen2021crossvit}.
 In MTBIT \cite{marsocci2023inferring}, it attempted to infer a change map represented by DSM from bi-temporal 2D images.
 Unlike MTBIT, we propose to directly deal with DSM-to-image multimodal inputs for various reasons: 1) Estimating height from single view image remains an ill-posed problem.
 The introduced pre-temporal DSM provides abundant context priors about vertical information near the change areas.
 2) The ground truth elevation change is essentially generated with bi-temporal DSMs, either in MTBIT or our method.
 Therefore, it is under-utilization of a considerable amount of 3D information in MTBIT.
 3) For change detection that spans over a long time, there may exist a significant resolution gap in multi-temporal images (e.g., 2.0m vs. 0.25m as shown in Figure \ref{fig_dataset_sample}(a)(c)).
 On the contrary, the DSM data derived from point cloud in our dataset allows for at least 4 point records at a 0.25$\times$0.25$m^2$ grid.